magnars/optimus/README.md

  - Load assets to put in the list: `optimus.assets`
  - Optimize the assets in the list somehow: `optimus.strategies`
  - Link to the assets: `optimus.link`

+If you want to know more, the [tests](test/optimus) are a good place to start reading.
+They go in to all the details of how optimus works and even has some commentary on reasoning and reasons.

 ## How do I run the tests?